ZivDero/Vinifera/docs/New-Features-and-Enhancements.md

 Vanilla ArmorTypes are present implicitly, redeclaring them has no effect.
 However, it is possible to override default values for them in their respective sections.
 ```

-- The new armor can be assigned to a Techno normally.
+- The new armor can be assigned to a Techno as any default armor.

 ```{note}
 Armor names are case-sensitive, including when part of `INI` keys.